-There’s some compensation for the shortening days as Christmas Markets set up in towns and cities across the UK.
+There’s some compensation with the shortening days as Christmas Markets and festive fun arrive in towns and cities across the UK.
 The shopping is only part of the experience: it’s a chance to brighten up the gloom with festive lights, the scent of gluhwein and smoke from roasting chestnuts.

 At Wolsey Lodges your hosts will always know what is going on, where and when.
 They’ll tell you where to go and how to get there.
 It’s one of the things that makes Wolsey Lodges special, the fact that your hosts are fully immersed in local life and share their knowledge with guests.

 Take Nicki Dalton from Hrempis Farm.
 As she serves a full English breakfast in front of her dining room’s log fire she has the following suggestions for making the most of the Christmas celebrations across the East Midlands.

 Nottingham’s Winter Wonderland has been voted by Vogue as the No 1 Christmas market in the UK.
 With an ice rink, ice bar, fairground rides and traditional European style Christmas market it opens on November 15 and runs through until the end of January.
 Best of all, it’s only 20 minutes from Hrempis Farm.

 Staying closer to Hrempis Farm and there is a wealth of other events to choose from.
 The National Trust properties at Calke Abbey and Belton House have magical Christmas themed events and speciality food fairs.
 The East Midlands is a foodies heaven one of the best food fair at this time of year is the Melton Victorian Fayre, running from Friday, 29th November across the weekend.

 The market towns of Loughborough, Oakham, Uppingham and Stamford all have their special events and of course Chatsworth, the estate that really launched Christmas themed opening events has announced this year’s theme of a journey around the globe and Lands Far Far Away.